mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

   - /dev/hdb is the SD card.
 Fuzix understands DOS partition tables.
 It's not hot swappable as the SD card is only probed at boot time.

+  - /dev/hdc is the USB virtual filesystem.
+(NOTE: not implemented yet)

-If you have an SD card reader, connect the SD card to the following pins:
+SD card default pins:

         Pico pin     RP2040 pin    SD card pin
         --------------------------------------